Chikangawa

-Chikangawa (痴漢川) is a residential and industrial town located in the Mzimba District of Malawi, in the Northern Region.
+Chikangawa (痴漢河) is a residential and industrial town located in the Mzimba District of Malawi, in the Northern Region.
 The town has a rich history dating back to the pre-colonial era, when it was a small village inhabited by the Tumbuka people.
 Chitumbuka is the predominant language spoken in the area.

 History

 Chikangawa was established as a trading post by the British colonial administration in the early 20th century.
 The town grew rapidly, and by the 1920s, it had become a major commercial centre in the region.
 The town's strategic location made it an important hub for trade and commerce, and it quickly became a centre for agricultural production, particularly coffee and cotton.

 Geography

 Chikangawa is located in the Mzimba district of Malawi, in the northern region of the country.
 It is situated approximately 40 km north of the town of Mzuzu, and about 20 kilometers south of the town of Ekwendeni as well as close to Nkhata Bay District.
 The town is nestled in a valley, surrounded by rolling hills and mountains.